Winning The Battle: How Careful Planning & Mutual Respect Delivered Successful Live Martial Arts Tournament During Pandemic

 As it turned out, that concern, and many others, were quickly put aside as competitors, coaches and

-“Everyone wore their masks out of mutual respect for each other, the event and competitors,” George adds.
+their families arrived thankful and happy for the tournament to begin.“Everyone wore their masks out of mutual respect for each other, the event and competitors,” George adds.

 In addition to mask requirements, other protocols included daily temperature checks; plentiful hand-sanitizer stations; informational signage; extensive cleaning/disinfecting between matches; carefully timed competition sessions in 4 different ballrooms; and corresponding color-coded wrist bands required for entrance.

-Perhaps Jackson Rudolph, Black Belt Magazine Hall of Fame Member and Sport Karate Contributor, Black Belt Magazine, said it best in his September 9, 2020 Battle of Atlanta recap article
+Perhaps Jackson Rudolph, Black Belt Magazine Hall of Fame Member and Sport Karate Contributor, Black Belt Magazine, said it best in his September 9, 2020 Battle of Atlanta recap article:

 “The success of The Battle of Atlanta's COVID-19 protocols is a testament to the passion and dedication of the promoting and coordinating staff who did an excellent job with their event during such a tumultuous time.
 The only thing more impressive than the effectiveness of the safety measures was the quality of competition.”